-To further foster transparency and accountability in monetary policy, the Federal Open Market Committee publishes a statement immediately following every FOMC meeting that describes the Committee's views regarding the economic outlook, and provides a rationale for its policy decision.
+To further clear communication and foster transparency and accountability in monetary policy, the Federal Open Market Committee (FOMC)--the body of the Federal Reserve System that sets national monetary policy--publishes a statement immediately following each of its eight annual FOMC meetings that describes the Committee's views regarding the economic outlook and provides a rationale for its policy decision.
 Full minutes for each meeting are published three weeks after each FOMC meeting.
 Full verbatim transcripts of the FOMC meetings are made available with a five-year lag.
-In 2011, Federal Reserve Chairman Ben Bernanke began holding four press conferences a year, after selected meetings, to discuss the monetary policy outlook.
+Further, the Federal Reserve Chair holds a press conferences after each FOMC meeting to discuss the monetary policy outlook.

 International experience shows that monetary policy tends to be more effective in supporting stable prices and strong employment when it is shielded from short-term political influence, which is one reason the Congress has given the Federal Reserve considerable operational independence to set policy.
 At the same time, in a democratic society it is appropriate that operational independence is paired with central bank accountability to the public and its elected representatives.
 Clear communications about the goals and strategy of monetary policy are also essential for enhancing the effectiveness of systematic monetary policy because when the public and investors understand the goals of monetary policy, inflation expectations are more likely to remain well anchored.

 Factors Affecting Reserve Balances